On-chip twisted hollow-core light cages: enhancing planar photonics with 3D nanoprinting: Discussion and Applications

 These filters can be placed in line with existing on-chip waveguides in devices requiring a pure circular polarization state, e.g., in areas such as optical communication, chiral sensing, or chiral quantum optics \cite{Lodahl2017}.
 For example, circular polarization states can be used in free-space optical communication to encode information via polarization shift keying \cite{Zhao2009}.
-In this context, twisted light cages could be used as analyzers in the receiving device.
+In this context, twisted light cages could be used as analyzers in the receiving device, complementing on-chip analyzers for linear polarization states~\cite{Du2023}.
 As another example, the measurement of the weak CD of biomolecules or chiral nanoparticles demands a highly pure circular polarization state, as even a slight ellipticity in the polarization can interact with the potentially stronger linear dichroism of the analyte, causing false-positive CD measurements \cite{Wang2015}.
 The unique design of light cages with its open space between the strands offers two key advantages over glass-based fabrication techniques in this regard.
 First, this openness allows for quick passive sample exchange without relying on external pumps, which are required to transport analytes through tube-like hollow-core fibers \cite{Kim2021, Kim2022a}.
+Specifically, such an open design has been shown to result in nearly unrestricted diffusion of gases into the core and achieves a 6-fold reduction in analyte exchange time in aqueous environments compared to similarly sized hollow-core fibers \cite{Burger2022, Kim2021}.
 Second, the top strands of the light cage can be completely removed in a short section of the light cage, such that objects interacting with the light in the core can be imaged through this opening \cite{Kim2022}.
 As only light scattered by the analyte is detected, this corresponds to dark-field detection and allows for the characterization of chiral nanoparticles or viruses \cite{Wieduwilt2023}.

 Furthermore, light cages are 3D chiral structures (as opposed to planar structures with 2D chirality\cite{Bai2007, Plum2009}), meaning that they suppress polarization of a specific handedness both for forward- and backward propagating light.
 Improved designs with lower propagation loss could therefore be of relevance for the realization of single-handedness chiral cavities, which benefit from spin-dependent loss~\cite{Plum2015, Voronin2022}.
 As before, the use of light cages in this application would be particularly beneficial as atoms or molecules can be introduced into the cavity via the open space between the strands, enabling a novel platform for chiral sensing.